From the Dean

-This course builds on the skills learned in Legal Analysis, Writing and Research 1.
-The course teaches students how to implement the legal research process using both print and electronic media, how to analyze the results of that research, and how to write a document that reflects that research and analysis.
-Legal Analysis, Writing and Research 2 focuses on persuasive writing.
+Builds on the skills learned in LAW 7004.
+Teaches students how to implement the legal research process using both print and electronic media, how to analyze the results of that research, and how to write a document that reflects that research and analysis.
+Focuses on persuasive writing.
+Prereq: LAW 7004.

 LAW 7006.
 Property.
 4 cr. hrs.

 This course focuses on ownership, the varieties of interest in land, considerations in the buying and selling of land, and the control of land use through private arrangements and the common law of nuisance.
 The course also emphasizes multi-stage analysis of legal problems, the intersection of diverse doctrines, and the unique concerns in the practice of transactional law.

 A study of claims and defenses relating to civil liability for the infliction of harm to person and property.
 Uses of the civil process in shaping and presenting tort actions will also be addressed.
 The course also will trace the evolution of the common law related to civil liability.
 Students will consider how social policy shapes the civil duties that are assigned, the standards for the level of care that are imposed, the causation that is recognized, and the damages that are allowed.